MarshalX/atproto/docs/source/readme.md

 ## The AT Protocol SDK

 > ⚠️ Under construction.
-Until the 1.0.0 release, I am not going to care about backward compatibility between versions.
+Until the 1.0.0 release compatibility between versions is not guaranteed.

 Code snippet:
 ```python